ibivibiv/lm-finetuning/Markdown/RESEARCH.md

 -   get initial experiments done on distilgpt2
 -   get more datasets
     -   I want a variety of styles, size, doc len, etc
--   do sampling research first
+-   do sampling research relatively early on

-### Things to vary

--   model size
--   batch size
--   context size
--   sampling strategy
-    -   how to evaluate?
--   model type

-## What to try
+## Questions

 -   datasets
     -   how do you train an lm when dataset is: